 Do you run a childcare centre?
 Then you need to make sure your children’s groups meet the familiar-face criterion.
-This means that each child sees at least one familiar face in his or her group during the day.
+This means that each child sees at least one familiar face in their group during the day.
 The criterion applies to each child individually and is not determined at group level.

 What is a familiar face?

 A familiar face is a childcarer who is always there when the child is there.
 This helps the child develop a sense of social-emotional security.
 The familiar-face criterion is different for babies and older children.
 There may be other childcarers present apart from the familiar face.

 How many familiar faces do you need?

 How many familiar faces a child can have at most depends on the professional childcarer-child ratio for your childcare location.